June 24 through July 13

-With canvas the dimensions of the human torso, these works are a reflection on the wounds that we inflict upon ourselves, each other and our planet.
+Made intentionally to the dimensions of the human torso, these works were a reflection on the wounds that we have inflicted upon ourselves, each other and our planet.
 The gashes are often wishbone shaped in hope that the wounds will eventually cicatrize.

 is a multidisciplinary artist working in both the visual arts and the performing arts.
 Schnee shows with AMP gallery in Provincetown and Stable Gallery in Woodstock, NY.
 She most recently showed Your Name in Lights at The Spring Break Art Fair curated by Anthony Haden-Guest.

 Her most notable roles as an actor have been a supporting role to Marion Cotillard and Joaquin Phoenix in The Immigrant

 directed by James Gray; the female lead role in The Afterlight

 opposite Rip Torn and Michael Kelly; the female lead across from F. Murray Abraham in Perestroika